httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 In addition to sharing invalidation events, the relationships indicated by grouping can also be used by caches to optimise their operation; for example, it could be used to inform the operation of cache eviction algorithms.

-{{cache-groups}} introduces a means of describing the relationships between stored responses in HTTP caches, by associating those responses with one or more groups that reflect those relationships and that are identified by opaque strings.
+{{cache-groups}} introduces a means of describing the relationships between stored responses in HTTP caches, by associating those responses with one or more groups that reflect those relationships.
 It also describes how caches can use that information to apply invalidation events to members of a group.

 {{cache-group-invalidation}} introduces one new source of such events: a HTTP response header field that allows a state-changing response to trigger a group invalidation.